MagnusJMJ/APME/miniex4/README.md

 ### The Positive Feedback Loop
 The program has a second mode that produces a positive feedback loop.
 This is an amplifying system, where all the things that should slow the ball down, speed it up.
 The ball will bounce off walls with more speed than it hit them with, causing it to reach the opposite wall faster, in turn making the ball faster yet.
 In this mode, the ball is very hard to keep still, as even the tiniest movement is eventually amplified until the ball breaks the primitive physics of the program.

+*NB:* When in the stabilizing/negative mode, the ball may occasionally have a seizure when it hits the edge of the canvas.
+This is a bug that I was not able to resolve within the timeframe of the exercise, and should not be considered a feature of the program.